 Oil on board

-Fahey is one of those artists encouraged by the Women’s Movement in its earliest years in New Zealand to make unashamed use of her own domestic environment as a subject for painting.
+Jacqueline Fahey is one of those artists encouraged by the women’s art movement in its earliest years in Aotearoa to make unashamed use of her own domestic environment as a subject for painting.
 Her works are noteworthy for the skill with which they capture subtle moments of domestic psychological tension.
 She has described the home as the battlefield of the psyche.
-Here her daughter Alex is seen in passive-resistant conflict with her father, Dr Fraser McDonald.
-The ironic use of undistinguished still life objects including a placemat made from cut off tie ends, contrasts with the significant art objects used in still lifes by artists such as Frances Hodgkins or Rita Angus.
-Fahey revels in what Liz Eastmond has called “the chaotic tidal wave of domestic clutter.”

 Jacqueline Fahey’s Suburbanites, New Zealand Portrait Gallery Te Pūkenga Whakaata, Te Whanganui-a-Tara, 1 August 2019 to 1 November 2019 (toured)